 Inoculation and sampling

 In addition to testing the airstream, it was also important to be sure the filters were inactivating the viruses, not just capturing them.
 The team first tried extracting viruses from the device’s PECO-filter, but could not find any.
-In order to get concrete data for virus survivability on the filter, they applied the viruses directly to the filters to test their survivability.
+In order to get concrete data for virus survivability on the filter, they applied the viruses directly to the filters.

 The results, while not surprising, were nonetheless dramatic.
 Viruses exposed to the PECO filter began to be inactivated immediately.